RupeshKumar4511/Networking/README.md

 Data from multiple applications is combined and sent over the shared network.
 <br>
 Example:
-A web browser (using port 80 for HTTP) and an email client (using port 25 for SMTP) both send data over the same network connection.
+A web browser (using port 80 for HTTP) and an email client (using port 25 for SMTP and if TLS then port 585 is used) both send data over the same network connection.
 The transport layer adds port numbers to differentiate the data.
 <br>
 <b>2.
 Demultiplexing (Receiver-Side)</b>
 Demultiplexing is the reverse process of multiplexing: the server separates the received data and delivers it to the appropriate application based on its port number.